Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 still fleeing over and over

-this valley’s flinted seat.
+that valley’s flinted seat.

 Across the mist, the last Victorian came